.jpg)

 Good literacy at an early age improves academic achievement and this leads to greater opportunities of all kinds in adulthood.
 Unfortunately the statistics on UK reading ability are stark:

-- One in four children left primary school in 2022 unable to read to the required standard.
-School closures caused by the Covid crisis will almost certainly have made this statistic worse.
+- One in four children left primary school in 2024 unable to read to the required standard.

 - Children who read for pleasure at the age of 11 are far more likely to go on to have a positive experience of school and have much improved life chances.

-- The National Literacy Trust estimated that in 2021, there were 7.1 million functionally illiterate adults in the United Kingdom, who will likely have difficulty reading the front page of a broadsheet newspaper, understanding the instructions on a medicine bottle, sitting a theory test for a driver’s licence, or succeeding in writing a job application.
+- It was estimated that in 2024, there were 6.6 million functionally illiterate adults in England, who will likely have difficulty reading the front page of a broadsheet newspaper, understanding the instructions on a medicine bottle, sitting a theory test for a driver’s licence, or succeeding in writing a job application.

 Research suggests that there could be a strong link between raising levels of childhood literacy and lowering the risk of offending.